Patty Brard: Business

 In the early 1990s, she had a fashion store in The Hague.
 In 2016, she launched her corrective underwear line named "Patty sexy correctie".
 In 2017, she intended to open a gift shop in Ibiza.
 Since February 2020, Patty Brard's products (including household items) have been available in Kruidvat shops in the Netherlands, as part of the "From PB with love" campaign.
+Patty Brard's deal with Kruidvat also permitted the launch of the jewellery line "Pritty" with her daughter Priscilla Nasi in 2022 and the skincare line "PB Beauty" in 2023.

 Books

 A journalist, Pieter Ploeg wrote her biography (De Naakte Waarheid: The Naked Truth) which was published by Strengholt in 2003.

-Dutch authors Michel van Egmond and Antoinnette Scheulderman wrote another biography entitled De Neven Levens van Patty Brard (The nine lives of Patty Brard) which came out the day of her 65th birthday on March 25, 2020.
+Dutch authors Michel van Egmond and Antoinnette Scheulderman wrote another biography entitled De Negen Levens van Patty Brard (The nine lives of Patty Brard) which came out the day of her 65th birthday on March 25, 2020.

 On November 6, 2020, her first children's book "Bibi & Lulu – Het is Feest!" (inspired by her two dogs) came out.

 Personal life

 Husbands

 The Luv singer got married four times: